sparcityeu/SparseBase/docs/pages/getting_started/usage.md

 using sbfo = sparsebase::format;
 using sbio = sparsebase::io;
 using sbco = sparsebase::converter;
-using sbfe = spasebase::feature;
+using sbfe = sparsebase::feature;
 using sbob = sparsebase::object;
+using sbre = sparsebase::reorder;
+using sbpa = sparsebase::partition;
-using sbpe = sparsebase::preprocess;
+using sbpe = sparsebase::permutation;
 using sbco = sparsebase::context;
 using sbut = sparsebase::utils;
 ```